 Sustainably-created diamonds are optically and chemically similar and they look exactly the same as their natural counterparts.
 Like natural diamonds, sustainably-created diamonds go through the same rigorous grading scale — the almighty 4C’s.

 Carrie K. offers GIA and IGI certified sustainably-created diamonds that come with a grading dossier and its unique number inscribed on the girdle so that you can be assured of its origins and quality.

 Same shine, more sustainable.
 Yay!

-Your second alternative, moissanite originate from meteorites and we like to call them the gem from the stars.
-Unfortunately, naturally occurring moissanite are extremely rare.
-Well, you don’t see meteors falling every day, right?
+Moissanites — your second alternative — originated from the meteorites and we like to call them the gem from the stars.
+Unfortunately, naturally occurring moissanite are extremely rare because you don’t see meteors falling every day.
 So the gems you see now are created in the labs using the same mineral — silicon carbide.

 Moissanite score a 9.25 out of the Moh scale, making it the second hardest substance after diamonds.
 Also, since it has a higher refractive index of 2.65 - 2.69, it displays a heightened kind of brilliance that looks rainbow-like and people usually describe it as the “disco-ball” effect.